What Conditions are Screened For in Washington?

 About Newborn Screening in Washington

-Babies born in Washington State are tested for certain treatable disorders.
-Babies with these conditions usually appear normal at birth.
-Without screening, babies with these disorders are not likely to be detected before disability or death occurs.
+All babies born in Washington State are tested for a number of rare but treatable disorders.
+Infants with these conditions usually appear normal at birth and, without screening, these disorders are not likely to be detected and treated in time to prevent death or severe disability.
 Our testing and follow-up services allow early diagnosis and treatment, both of which will increase your child’s quality of life.
-This screening is mandated by statute with regulations adopted by the State Board of Health.
-Although not mandated, a routine second newborn screen is recommended for all infants between 7 and 14 days of age as a standard of medical practice to optimize disease detection for all infants.
+Newborn screening via dried blood spot specimen is mandated by State law to be collected by the birth facility (or birth attendant if born at home) when the infant is 18 to 48 hours of age.
+Although not required, a routine second newborn screen is recommended for all infants between 7 and 14 days of age as a standard of medical practice to optimize disease detection including later-onset and milder forms of the disorders.
+It is critical that collection and submission of this specimen is not delayed since several disorders can be life threatening within the baby’s first week of life.

 How is Newborn Screening Paid for in Washington?